 Haiti needs positive role models, and these young men just might fit the bill.

-The team of construction workers recently stopped in at Fr.
-Marc Boisvert’s Espwa (Hope) Village to work on a roof.
-If it seemed like they knew their way around the place exceptionally well, that’s because they used to live there – along with the hundreds of other orphans and vulnerable children who Fr.
-Marc rescues from Haiti’s dangerous streets.
+The team of construction workers recently stopped in at Espwa (Hope) Village to work on a roof.
+If it seemed like they knew their way around the place exceptionally well, that’s because they used to live there – along with the hundreds of other orphans and vulnerable children who were rescued from Haiti’s dangerous streets.

 After receiving hands-on training from American construction workers involved in the project, the men were hired to help build houses, so they could begin earning an income while acquiring valuable work experience.

 The plan turned out to be the right one for this team of hardworking young men, who are still building houses for earthquake survivors.
-Fr.
-Marc is proud to show off his graduates, and he is happy to have them back at Espwa for a while.
-Their presence on campus sends a message to the other orphans that, even in Haiti, there is hope if they are just willing to work for it.
+Espwa leaders are proud to show off their graduates, and they are happy to have them back at Espwa for a while.
+Their presence on campus sends a message to the other orphans that, even in Haiti, there is hope if they are willing to work for it.

 Thank God – and thank our donors – for more lives changed!
 As you can see, your gifts to Cross Catholic really do make a difference!